cdamezcua/Petit-Robot/README.md

 ![Petit Robot animation](media/Petit-Robot-animation.gif)

 Petit Robot is an adorable robot that resides in a fascinating square world composed of 10 rows and 10 columns.
 This charming automaton can be programmed using its own programming language: Petit Language.
-Additionally, it features a wonderful tool called Petit Emulator, which allows for the generation of captivating animations that illustrate the program's execution.
+Additionally, it features a wonderful tool called Petit Emulator, which allows for the generation of captivating animations that illustrate the program's execution while this occurs.

 ## Petit Language